tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_azure_functions.md

 # Azure Functions

-- **Rule:** A Function App that hosts customer workload code must be connected privately to the customer spoke virtual network (VNet), with internet ingress handled through centralized hub services when required.
+- **Rule:** A Function App that hosts customer workload code must be connected privately to the customer spoke virtual network (VNet).
+HTTP triggers using anonymous authorization must have internet ingress handled through centralized hub services.
+HTTP triggers using function-level authorization may be directly exposed to the internet.
-- **Action:** Configure private inbound access for the Function App, use VNet integration for outbound traffic through the hub firewall, and work with Cloud Services for any required internet-facing entrypoint.

-* Function App inbound access should be private-only (Private Endpoint) or otherwise restricted to approved private paths.
+- **Action:** Enable VNet Integration for outbound traffic through the hub firewall.
+For anonymous HTTP triggers, disable public network access and use a Private Endpoint for inbound access, routing public traffic through hub AFD.
+For function-key-authenticated HTTP triggers, public network access may be enabled with access restrictions enforcing the function key requirement.

-* Function App outbound connectivity should use VNet integration to a private subnet associated with the default egress User Defined Route (UDR) to the hub-centralized firewall.
+- Function App outbound connectivity must use VNet Integration to a dedicated delegated subnet (`Microsoft.Web/serverFarms`) with a User Defined Route (UDR) directing outbound traffic to the hub firewall.
-* Public network access should be disabled or tightly restricted to avoid direct public exposure.
+- HTTP triggers with `anonymous` authorization must not be directly accessible from the internet.
+Public network access must be disabled, and internet ingress must go through hub-managed AFD.
+- HTTP triggers with `function`-level authorization may be directly internet-accessible, as the function key provides authentication.
+Public network access may be enabled for this case.
+- HTTP triggers with `admin`-level authorization must not be directly exposed to the internet under any circumstances.
-* NSGs should follow least privilege and allow only required inbound traffic from approved sources (for example, campus network ranges, VPN, or explicitly approved private peer ranges).
+- NSGs should follow least privilege and allow only required inbound traffic from approved sources (for example, campus network ranges, VPN, or the hub firewall).
-* If the Function App must be reachable from the internet, work with Cloud Services to configure hub-managed ingress (AFD for HTTP/S workloads or firewall DNAT for non-HTTP/S workloads).
+- Administrative access must not be internet-exposed.
+See [Access Methods](../access_methods.md) for details.
+- Function App Plan must be on a Flex Consumption, Premium, or Dedicated (App Service Plan) SKU to support both Private Endpoints and VNet Integration.
+Consumption plan does not support VNet Integration.

-Generally speaking, your Function App triggers, bindings, deployment workflow, and runtime settings are configured as usual.
-The key TAMU-network differences are private inbound access, VNet-integrated outbound routing, and hub-managed internet ingress.
+With the exception of anonymous HTTP triggers, your Function App triggers, bindings, deployment workflow, and runtime settings are configured as usual.
+The key TAMU-network differences are private inbound access and VNet-integrated outbound routing.

 ## Implementation Pattern